Category Archives: Diseases

 Here at home, we wear face masks when we do not feel well.
 We do not know what afflicts us, so we wear face masks to be safe.
 We do not eat together, keep our distance when talking to each other.
 And we sleep in separate rooms.

 Five years ago, I underwent a total abdominal hysterectomy to save my life.
-Surgeons removed the uterus, ovaries, fallopian tubes, and cervix to prevent certain illnesses from developing.
+Surgeons removed my uterus, ovaries, fallopian tubes, and cervix to prevent further health complications.

-It was a difficult decision to make if I were still of child-bearing age.
-But, since I was in my late 40s and unlikely to conceive, I chose surgery as a life-saving treatment.
+Making this decision would have been much harder if I were still of childbearing age.
+However, since I was already in my late 40s and unlikely to conceive, I opted for surgery as a life-saving treatment rather than prolonging my suffering.

 The Ordeal